vbhat1976/terraform-workshop/exercises/03/README.md

 Plan: 0 to add, 1 to change, 0 to destroy.
 ```

-A terraform plan informs you of a few symbols to tell you what will happen
+A terraform plan informs you with a few symbols to tell you what will happen

 * `+` means that terraform plans to add this resource
 * `-` means that terraform plans to remove this resource